-DAVANAT[®], our lead product candidate in development, is a proprietary carbohydrate (polysaccharide) polymer comprised of mannose and galactose carbohydrates that is derived from plant sources and has a precisely defined chemical structure.
+DAVANAT[®], our lead product candidate in development, is a proprietary polysaccharide polymer comprised of mannose and galactose that is derived from plant sources and has a precisely defined chemical structure.
 More specifically, it is galactomannan which is isolated from seeds of guar and subjected to a controlled partial chemical and physical degradation.
 Guar is a legume grown in the United States and elsewhere for a wide variety of food and non-food uses.

 We believe the mechanism of action for DAVANAT[®] is based upon interaction with lectins, which are cell surface proteins that bind only to a particular kind of carbohydrate.
-DAVANAT[®] is formulated to attach to specific lectins (Galectins), which are abundant on the surface of tumor cells, while selectively avoiding healthy tissue.
-We believe the structure of our carbohydrate is such that it is attracted to lectin receptors that are specific and over-expressed on cancer cells.
-The receptor effectively interacts with the carbohydrate and chemotherapy and/or biologic combination and assists in the accumulation of the chemotherapy in the cancer cell.
+DAVANAT[®] is formulated to attach to specific lectins, called galectins, which are abundant on the surface of tumor cells, while selectively avoiding healthy tissue.
+We believe the structure of DAVANAT[®] is such that it is attracted to Galectin receptors that are specific and over-expressed on cancer cells.
+The Galectin receptor effectively interacts with DAVANAT[®] and the chemotherapy and/or biologic combination and assists in the accumulation of the chemotherapy in the cancer cell.
 This may allow for administration of higher doses of chemotherapy thereby increasing efficacy while reducing toxicity.